SPECIAL BENEFITS FOR VETERANS

 Can a Burial Flag Be Replaced?

-The law allows us to issue one flag for a Veteran’s funeral.
-We cannot replace it if it is lost, destroyed, or stolen.
+The law allows VA to issue one flag for a Veteran’s funeral.
+They cannot replace it if it is lost, destroyed, or stolen.
 However, some Veterans’ organizations or other community groups may be able to help you get another flag.

 “In Memory Of” Markers